|My Favourite Planet > English > Europe > Greece > Macedonia > Stageira & Olympiada > |

 The tortoise's most famous role in western culture is as the slow-but-steady racer in Aesop's fable of The tortoise and the hare.

-In ancient Greece the tortoise was a symbol of silence.
 In a Greek myth, the nymph Chelone (Χελώνη, Xelone, tortoise) spurned Hermes' invitation to the wedding of Zeus and Hera, preferring to stay at home.
 As a punishment, Hermes turned her and her house into a tortoise, condemning her to carry her home around with her, and giving the animal its name.

-According to another myth, the god Hermes (one of whose symbols was the tortoise) is credited with inventing the lyre when he stretched strings of sheep-gut across the shell of a dead tortoise.
+According to another myth, the god Hermes, one of whose symbols was the tortoise, is credited with inventing the lyre when he stretched strings of sheep-gut across the shell of a dead tortoise.
 He gave his new invention to Apollo (see photo below) as compensation for cattle he had stolen from him.
 Later Apollo taught Orpheus to play the instrument.

-An anecdote related by the Roman author Pliny the Elder claims that a tortoise was involuntarily responsible for the death of the Athenian playwright Aeschylus (Αἰσχύλος, circa 525-456 BC) when it was dropped on his head by an eagle.
+An anecdote related by the Roman author Pliny the Elder (23-79 AD) claims that a tortoise was involuntarily responsible for the death of the Athenian playwright Aeschylus (Αἰσχύλος, circa 525-456 BC) when it was dropped on his head by an eagle.
 A rather undignified end for the great writer:

 "This eagle has the instinct to break the shell of the tortoise by letting it fall from aloft, a circumstance which caused the death of the poet Aeschylus.
 An oracle, it is said, had predicted his death on that day by the fall of a house, upon which he took the precaution of trusting himself only under the canopy of the heavens."